MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ucxendpoint/nc-ucxendpoint-evt_ucx_endpoint_static_streams_add.md

 # EVT_UCX_ENDPOINT_STATIC_STREAMS_ADD callback function

 ## -description

 The client driver's implementation that UCX calls to create static streams.

 ## -parameters

-### -param UcxEndpoint
+### -param UcxEndpoint [in]

+A handle to a UCXENDPOINT object that represents the endpoint.

 ### -param NumberOfStreams [in]

 The number of non-default streams to create.

 ### -param UcxStaticStreamsInit [in]

-A pointer to an opaque structure containing
+A pointer to an opaque structure containing initialization information.
-        initialization information.
 This structure is managed by UCX.

-### -param Endpoint [in]

-A handle to a UCXENDPOINT object that represents the endpoint.

 ## -returns